oracle-livelabs/apex/approvals-component/2-task-definition.md

     In the Property Editor, enter the following:

-    - Name: **Fetch Employee Details for User**
+     - For Name: **Fetch Employee Details for User**

-    - Type: **Execute code**
+     - For Type: **Execute code**

-    - For PL/SQL Code, Enter the following PL/SQL code:
+     - For PL/SQL Code: Enter the following PL/SQL code:

         ```
         <copy>
          select empno into :P3_EMPNO from employee_details where emp_name=:APP_USER;
         </copy>
         ```
      - Sequence: Enter '1'

     ![Create rendering process1 - details](images/submit-expense-process-details.png " ")